 When you change from single into a relationship, you need to accept a new fact that now you’re living with a “stranger”.
 Your partner may come from different family backgrounds, education, and culture.
 So, their preference and perspective might be different from you.

-In case you are not on the same page on certain things, you still need to maintain the level of respect to your partner.
+In case you are not on the same page on certain things, you still need to maintain a level of respect for your partner.
 Be open and respect your partner’s opinion.
 Discuss the problem to achieve an agreement from both parties.
 This practice will help your relationship grow stronger and happier.

 The transition from a single to a new relationship can be a little tricky.
 But it doesn’t mean that you need to take it negatively.
 Take the opportunity of being single to prepare yourself for what to come when you’re going into a relationship.